MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/partitioningpolicy.md

 ### Limitations

 * Attempts to partition data in a database that already has more than 5,000,000 extents will be throttled.
-  * In such cases, it is recommended that you temporarily disable partitioning and re-evaluate your configuration and policies.
-    * For example, you can set the `EffectiveDateTime` to a future date, until the extent count stabilizes on a lower value.
+  * In such cases, we recommend that you temporarily disable partitioning and re-evaluate your configuration and policies.
+For example, you can set the `EffectiveDateTime` to a future date until the extent count stabilizes on a lower value.

 ## Outliers in partitioned columns